-It may seem strange to say that there are numbers smaller than zero.
+It may seem strange to you that there are numbers less than zero.
 However, we use negative numbers in many aspects of our daily lives.
-Therefore, it is very important to use positive as well as negative integers to calculate.
+Therefore, it is very important to use negative integers as well as positive integers for calculations.

 So what is the concept of 0 and negative numbers?
 How can we think and calculate positive and negative numbers?

 When learning mathematics, we all need to understand positive and negative numbers.
-This section will explain how to calculate positive and negative integers, with questions.
+We will explain how to calculate positive and negative integers, with some exercises.

 Table of Contents